Marlin Barnes: Aftermath

 In December 1996, the University of Miami agreed to a financial settlement with the families of Barnes and Lumpkins due to the murders having occurred in an on-campus apartment.
 All parties agreed to maintain the confidentiality of the settlement terms.
 But the Miami Herald reported that each family received more than $1 million.

 In popular culture

-In 2003 the popular Discovery Channel documentary series The New Detectives covered the case in the episode named "Crimes of Passion" (S08E10) with the similar murder case of Ralph Gawor from Fresno, California.
+In 2003, the Discovery Channel documentary series The New Detectives covered the case in the episode named "Crimes of Passion" (S8; E10) with the similar murder case of Ralph Gawor from Fresno, California.